viktorKorolyuk/SWipe/README.md

-# SWipe
+<h1>SWipe</h1>
-Upon entering SWipe you will find yourself in a crappy CSS environment, struggling to continue the limited lifespan the developer has so generously given you.
+Upon entering SWipe you will find yourself in a crappy CSS environment.
+You are now tasked to continue the lifeforce the developer has so generously given you.
+<h3>Created by Viktor Korolyuk</h3>